DanceMakers returns Nov. 14-16

 "Millenique Brown created this amazing solo to a piece of jazz music," De La Rosa said.
 "To be a dance soloist is really challenging, and Millenique worked with Melanie and they created something really, really beautiful, really strong.
 Millenique did a wonderful job of coaching Melanie."

-choreographer: Ilse Maìte
+choreographer: Ilse Mascorro

 dancers: Alejandra Acosta Muñoz, Alexy Quiroga, Ashley Miller, Elida Saucedo, Tiffany Vasher, Trinity Kyelynn Jones

-"Ilse Maite created a contemporary ballet folklorico piece," De La Rosa said.
+"Ilse Mascorro created a contemporary ballet folklorico piece," De La Rosa said.
 "There's a board hidden behind the curtains, and the dancers are doing a lot of footwork on the board.
 So the piece starts with footwork you don't see.
 She has a big cast, and they come out and they do folklorico elements in a contemporary way without the ballet folklorico shoes.
 It's beautifully designed with lots of dancers moving through space, dancing with each other through footwork and arm work inspired by ballet folklorico but in a contemporary way."

 “Facets of Being: An Empaths Tale"